varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

     Deliver the object to the client.

   restart
     Restart the transaction.
 Increases the restart counter.
-If the number of restarts is higher than *max_restarts* varnish emits a guru meditation error.
+If the number of restarts is higher than *max_restarts* Varnish emits a guru meditation error.

 vcl_error
 ~~~~~~~~~

 Called when we hit an error, either explicitly or implicitly due to
 backend or internal errors.

 The vcl_error subroutine may terminate by calling return with one of
 the following keywords:

   deliver
     Deliver the error object to the client.

   restart
     Restart the transaction.
 Increases the restart counter.
 If the number
-    of restarts is higher than *max_restarts* varnish emits a guru meditation
+    of restarts is higher than *max_restarts* Varnish emits a guru meditation
     error.

 vcl_fini